ArturWer/exerciseMDN/README.md

 # exerciseMDN
-It's exercise from Mozilla Developer Network (first module in JS section)
+It's an exercise from Mozilla Developer Network (first module in JS section)